Development

 It uses the following Javascript technologies and principles:

-(because Crockford is always right)
+JavaScript the Good Parts (because Crockford is always right)

-using ES7 syntax, where applicable
+exportandimportPromises using ES7 async/await syntax, where applicable

 Statelessness wherever possible

-Loose coupling of modules to enable
+Loose coupling of modules to enable tree-shaking

 Convention over configuration